 - Research report

-The first cohort of students with AIM Awards Level 3 Extended Diploma in Games, Animation and VFX Skills will complete their qualifications in June /July 2017 and will be applying to higher education for September 2017 entry.
+The first cohort of students with AIM Awards Level 3 Extended Diploma in Games, Animation and VFX Skills completed their qualifications in June /July 2017 and applied to higher education for September 2017 entry.

 Students are assessed at the end of the course in May of the second year.